1. Introduction

 - Opening Notes, Closing Notes, and the Reopen Reason are optional free-text fields an attorney may type into the Open, Close, and Reopen forms.
 These may contain privileged or sensitive legal content.
 They are stored in the database but are not included in AI Q&A prompts (see Section 4).

-To limit what enters these fields, the Open Matter, Close Matter, and Reopen Matter forms display the following caution directly beneath each free-text field:
+To limit what enters these fields, the Open Matter, Close Matter, and Reopen Matter forms display a caution such as the following directly beneath each free-text field:

-"Do not enter names of individuals or other personal identifiers, or any privileged or confidential details.
+"Do not enter employee names or other personal identifiers, or any privileged or confidential details.
 Keep this to brief, non-identifying context."

 2.3 Workspace and account data